-Though coined ‘European review of culture’, Berlin Quarterly reaches to the furthest, most obscure corners of the world.
+Though coined ‘European review of culture’, Berlin Quarterly spreads its investigation to the furthest, most obscure corners of the world.
 Birthed out of a love for English literary titles, it draws inspiration from The New Yorker, Granta, and Paris Review, but with an attitude that belongs to the German capital.

 Publisher & Editor-in-Chief

 What is Berlin Quarterly?
 What makes it different to the rest?